This is the second in my Raw Milk Cheesemaking 101 (For Beginners & Beyond) Series of Free Classes (Videos & Articles).

 Will there be a plethora of nutritional differences between a glass of raw and pasteurized milk from the same Holstein cow that dominates the milk found on the grocery store shelves?

 No of course not.
 Some for sure.
-B2 is a huge one apparently.
+B12 is a huge one apparently.

 But what about a glass of that milk compared to a glass of raw exclusively grass-fed milk from a Guernsey cow?

-Or how about the bacterial activity in a glass of raw versus unpasteurized milk.
-Probiotic activity is conveniently excluded from that discussion as it is technically not a "nutrient" in the way that Vitamin A is, but it definitely makes a difference health-wise for the person drinking the milk.
+Or how about the bacterial and enzyme activity in a glass of raw versus unpasteurized milk?
+Probiotic and enzyme activity is conveniently excluded from that discussion as it is technically not a “nutrient” in the way that Vitamin A is, but it definitely makes a difference health-wise for the person drinking the milk.

 Unfortunately, you can't find much in the way of actual scientific comparisons and there isn't exactly an industry push to do so either.